gyancr7/wiredsister.github.io/_posts/2015-09-23-you-need-product-managers.md

 I've worked at a few early stage startups now and one thing I've noticed is that they all have the same pattern: one really strong part of the organization early on.
 The catch here is that it's only *one* part of the company that is strong.
 Usually it ends up being my biggest beef at the startup.
 "How dare X team always push everyone else around, as if they're more important."
 In reality it's probably because they *are* more important.
 If the company was dumping money into a team that wasn't a powerhouse, they probably would have already gone out of business from financial mismanagement.

 I'm an engineer.
 Engineers always think they're right.
-I often catch myself solving problems we don't have or coupling real world business value with how building it is going to *make me feel*.
+I often catch myself solving problems we don't have or coupling real world business value with how building it is going to *make me feel good*.

 "Yeah, you know what this feature needs?
 That new, shiny thing I saw at that flashy, overpriced conference."
 -----------------------------------------------------------------------------------------------------------